alexWow88/calculator/README.md

 ## General Info
 I made this during week 3 of my software development course at _nology.

 This basic calculator comes with its challenges when coding.
-Functions must be written to handle on click events and handle the computations regardless of what other numbers or operators have already been clicked.
-Some clever play with Arrays, Strings, splits, and if statements to get it to cover all the bases.
+Functions must be written to handle On Click Events and handle the computations regardless of what other numbers or operators have already been clicked.
+Some clever play with Arrays, Strings, Splits, and If Statements to get it to cover all the bases.
 All operations have been thoroughly End-to-End Tested using Cypress.

 ## Technologies used